zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 Optionally, you can configure the `ExternalArtifact` to use a custom [materializer](../advanced-guide/data-management/handle-custom-data-types.md) for your data or disable artifact metadata and visualizations.
 Check out the [SDK docs](https://sdkdocs.zenml.io/latest/core_code_docs/core-artifacts/#zenml.artifacts.external_artifact.ExternalArtifact) for all available options.

-#### Consuming artifacts produced by other pipelines
+### Consuming artifacts produced by other pipelines

-Often times, there is a need to consume an artifact downstream after producing it in an upstream pipeline or step.
+It's also common to consume an artifact downstream after producing it in an upstream pipeline or step.
 Again, using `ExternalArtifact`, you can pass existing artifacts from other pipeline runs into your steps:

 ```python
 from uuid import UUID